 - The Ultimate Proof of Creation

-Total Language Plus offers materials for kids in 3-12 grade.
-We even got a couple workbooks for our daughter to use as a supporting activity for her language arts curriculum.
+Total Language Plus offers materials for kids in grades 3 through 12.
+We even got a couple of workbooks for our daughter to use as a supporting activity for her language arts curriculum.

 - Gravity’s Arc